UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 In this section, we will give a step-by-step guide to build these widgets and finally connect them together to have a complete workflow: follow our video tutorial: *link*

 ## 4.4.
 Run your workflow
-After building the workflow, click "ReadAndPartition" widget and click "start", your workflow will run!
+After building the workflow, click "ReadAndPartition" widget and click "start", your workflow will start to run!

-*fig of result*